edgedb/easy-edgedb/README.md

 8 August. — Lucy was very restless all night, and I, too, could not sleep...
 ```

 This is very convenient for us.
-With this we can make a type that holds a date and strings from the book for us to search through later.
+With this we can make a type that holds a date and a string from the book for us to search through later.
 Let's call it `BookExcerpt` (excerpt = part of a book).

 ```
   type BookExcerpt {